jaso-public/cs764-sorter/README.md

 ### Beyond One Merge Step

 ## Optimized Merge Patterns
+We completed optimized merge patterns through the sorter class.

 ## Verifying Sort Order
 The verification of the sort order is completed via the Witness class.
 It ensures that each next() record is greater than the previously returned record.
 If not, the class' sorted variable is set to false (line 34).
 This boolean value can be obtained from the class' isSorted() method (lines 66-68).
 This class can be found in the Witness.h file in ./src.